giecaruff/ImageToLithology/README.md

 - `--imagefilename` (or `-i`): the file name of the image to be converted.
 - `--csvfilename` (or `-c`): the file name of a CSV file containing the colors and codes of lithologies.
-- `--csvcodecolumn` (optional): the column of the lithologies codes in the CSV file described above.
+- `--csvcodecolumn` (optional): the column number of the lithologies codes in the CSV file described above.
 Column counting starts from 1.
 If this argument is omitted, the first column will be used.
-- `--csvcolorcolumn` (optional): the column of the lithologies colors in the CSV file described above.
+- `--csvcolorcolumn` (optional): the column number of the lithologies colors in the CSV file described above.
 Column counting starts from 1.
 If this argument is omitted, the second column will be used.
 - `--csvskiplines` (optional): number of lines that will be skipped when reading the CSV file (i.e. the header, or columnt titles).
 If this argument is omitted, a single line will be skipped.
 - `--csvcolumnseparator` (optional): the column separator used in the CSV file.
 If this argument is omitted, comma (`,`) will be used as column separator.
 - `--csvcolorformat` (optional): the color format used in the CSV file.
 For now, can be `html`, `rgb` or `int`.
 You can find more on this further in this document.
 If this argument is omitted, html formatting will be assumed.